arthurwolf/llmi/README.md

 ## Goal

-Large Language Models (LLMs) are very good at some things (writing, summarizing, answering factual questions), but also remarkably bad at others (real-time information, complex logic, information formatting, tool usage, verification, structured/long output).
+Large Language Models (LLMs) are very good at some things (writing, summarizing, answering accurate questions), but also remarkably bad at others (real-time information, complex logic, information formatting, tool usage, verification, structured/long output).

 Some of those things they are bad at, they could get better at if they were able to get help from tools/machines that currently